DuetServe: Harmonizing Prefill and Decode for LLM Serving via Adaptive GPU Multiplexing: Motivation

-Figure~\ref{fig:opportunity}(a) shows the scaling of effective HBM bandwidth and FLOPs as the number of active Texture Processor Clusters (TPCs) increases on the H100 GPU.
+\paragraph{Opportunity.} Figure~\ref{fig:opportunity}(a) shows the scaling of effective HBM bandwidth and FLOPs as the number of active Texture Processor Clusters (TPCs) increases on H100.
 Each TPC contains two SMs and serves as the smallest unit for SM partitioning.
 We measure the achieved throughput using \texttt{cudaMemcpy} and \texttt{gemm} microbenchmarks.
-The HBM bandwidth utilization rises super-linearly with the number of active SMs; for instance, 20\% of SMs already achieve approximately 60\% of peak bandwidth.
-In contrast, FLOPs scale roughly linearly with SM count, except for minor quantization effects caused by the discrete TPC activation granularity.
+The HBM bandwidth utilization rises super-linearly with the number of active SMs; for instance, 20\% of SMs already achieve about 60\% of peak bandwidth.
+In contrast, FLOPs scale roughly linearly with SM count, except for minor quantization effects from discrete TPC activation granularity.

 Figures~\ref{fig:opportunity}(b) and (c) compare end-to-end GPU utilization during prefill and decode.
 The compute-bound prefill phase saturates SM resources but leaves most HBM capacity underutilized.
 Conversely, the memory-bound decode phase exhibits the opposite trend: high HBM traffic with under-occupied SMs. \textit{\textbf{This complementary behavior reveals an opportunity for resource co-execution, where compute-intensive and memory-intensive workloads can share SM and HBM resources more efficiently.}}